digitallyinduced/ihp/Guide/oauth.markdown

 #### View Prelude

-As the types for the controller are defined in `IHP.OAuth.Google.Tyypes` instead of the usual `Web.Types` we need to make changes to our `Web/View/Prelude.hs`:
+As the types for the controller are defined in `IHP.OAuth.Google.Types` instead of the usual `Web.Types` we need to make changes to our `Web/View/Prelude.hs`:

 ```haskell
 module Web.View.Prelude